7 Reasons Divorce Feels Like a Death

 I see my years with my ex as a time of learning, family celebrations, milestones, and changes.
 They're a part of who I am.
-I'm not the same woman I once was but in a good way.
+I'm not the same woman I once was but in the right way.
 I'm the same mother, nurse, and friend, but where I am different is within myself; the way I view life, people, and situations.
 I've changed in ways that have contributed to my growth, not my demise.

 I still have a long way to go, but I'm improving who I am every day.
-Everything I experienced in my marriage, both good and bad, are what made me who I am today; both in what I have changed and what has remained the same.
+Everything I experienced in my marriage, both good and bad, is what made me who I am today, both in what I have changed and what has remained the same.
 It's a part of my life I live without regrets because of my four beautiful and talented children that came from it.
 Having and raising my kids was my most significant accomplishment during that time, and I wouldn't change that for anything.

 7. Family May Not Understand or Be Supportive